RS001 – Chemical Hygiene Plan

 • Principal investigator or Laboratory Supervisor Responsibilities

-The Laboratory Supervisor or PI must:
+Specifically, the Laboratory Supervisor must:

 • Understand applicable environmental health and safety rules, including the contents of the CHP.